 Showers, baths and toilets are shared by all residents.
 All the larger hostels have common rooms shared by all residents, typically including several sofas and a dining area.
 The kitchens in the hostels are also communal.
 The quality of the kitchens varies.
 Most kitchens are fairly small but adequate for most purposes (as long as the entire house isn’t trying to cook simultaneously).
 There are individual cupboards in all the kitchens, and a reasonable amount of fridge and freezer space.
 The college does not provide cooking equipment or utensils, although most hostels have a selection of pots, pans, crockery and cutlery left behind by former residents.
 Most kitchens also have microwaves, kettles, toasters and the like, although again – these belong to current or former occupants of the house and are not provided by the College.

-The majority of graduate rooms have wired internet connections, which provide high-speed Internet access (charged at a rate of £24.25 on your termly college bill).
-You may need a network cable because there is no wireless in quite a few college rooms, however the wifi facilities through graduate hostels are continuing to grow.
+The majority of graduate rooms now have wireless internet connections, which provide high-speed Internet access.
 Most hostels are connected to the College’s own network, and the first time you connect you will need to enter a username and password which will be in your welcome pack when you arrive.
 If you lose them, or encounter some problems, you can go to the Computer Support helpdesk (located in the passageway between Forecourt and Bridge Street).

 Some general information about graduate accommodation can be found on the St John’s website.
 Quite specific information about many of the rooms and locations (including ratings, photos, and videos) can be found on rooms.joh.cam.ac.uk (for members of the college only, Raven login required).